dainst/cilantro/README.md

 Cilantro generally uses the [PEP 8 style guide](https://www.python.org/dev/peps/pep-0008/).

+Docstrings are to be added to all public methods and functions (i.e. everything not starting with underscore).
 Additionally parameters in method docstrings should be given as follows:

     :param param_type param_name: parameter description
     :raises ErrorType: Exception throw-condition description

+**Make sure to insert an empty line between the description and parameter list.
+This helps for generating API documentation.**

 ## Documentation